 Over three years, you’ll investigate the workings of the mind and behaviour through psychology modules, while criminology modules deepen your understanding of crime, victimisation and criminal behaviour.
 Learning is delivered through a combination of lectures, interactive seminars and online activities, supported by lecture capture and guided by staff who draw on both professional practice and research expertise.
 Their experience enriches the learning environment and helps connect theory with real-world contexts.

 Assessment throughout the programme is varied and designed to build confidence across multiple formats.
-You'll complete essays, reports, presentations, case studies, quizzes and exams, all while developing transferable skills that employers value.
+You’ll complete essays, reports, presentations, case studies, quizzes and exams, all while developing transferable skills that employers value.
 Studying two complementary disciplines also strengthens your academic versatility and broadens your career options.
+To complement these attributes will be a host of transferrable skills, which employers from many contrasting industries frequently look for.

 You¿ll benefit from visiting professors from various applied psychology settings such as healthcare, clinical psychology, police and specialist academics in other universities.